Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Properties of FOGGIE Stellar Halos

-Observations find that stellar halos typically make up 0.2--14\% of a galaxy's total stellar mass \citep[e.g.,][]{Harmsen2017,Jang2020,Gilhuly2022}, although it's worth noting that some galaxies appear to have no stellar halo at all \citep[e.g.,][]{Merritt2016}.
+Observations find that stellar halos typically make up 0.2--14\% of a galaxy's total stellar mass \citep[e.g.,][]{Harmsen2017,Jang2020,Gilhuly2022}.
 We include a dashed line corresponding to 10\% of the predicted \citet{Kravtsov2018} stellar mass in Figure \ref{fig:SMHM} to guide the eye of the reader in gauging the fraction of mass contributed by each stellar halo.
 The FOGGIE stellar halos make up between 6\% (Tempest) and 13\% (Hurricane) of their galaxy's total stellar mass.
 This is broadly consistent with observations, although we do not have any stellar halos at the extreme low end of the observed range.

 There is no consensus method to define a stellar halo for either observations or simulations, which complicates any comparisons made between them \citep[e.g.,][]{Sanderson2018,Merritt2020,Gilhuly2022}.
-We make a more careful comparison to observations in Figure \ref{fig:masscomp} by reproducing Figure 13 of \citet{Gilhuly2022} with the FOGGIE galaxies.
+We make a more careful comparison to observations in Figure \ref{fig:masscomp} by reproducing Figure 11 of \citet{Gilhuly2022} with the FOGGIE galaxies.
 In order to account for uncertainty in the proper definition, we follow \citet{Gilhuly2022} and adopt four different commonly used definitions for the stellar halo.
 While disk stars and bulge stars are removed via kinematic information in our fiducial definition, we make only position-based cuts for these comparisons to better mimic observations.
 Note, however, that we still remove star particles bound to satellites from the calculation of the stellar halo masses, as observations typically mask these out.

-In each panel of Figure \ref{fig:masscomp}, the $x$-axis is the total stellar mass, which we again correct in the simulations following \citet{Munshi2013}, and the $y$-axis is the fraction of this stellar mass that is identified as part of the stellar halo by each observational definition.
+In each panel of Figure \ref{fig:masscomp}, the $x$-axis is the total stellar mass and the $y$-axis is the fraction of this stellar mass that is identified as part of the stellar halo by each observational definition.
 We include both the FOGGIE galaxies and samples of observed galaxies, which are plotted in the panel that most closely resembles each observational definition of a stellar halo.
-Note that the FOGGIE galaxies (with the exception of Tempest) are generally slightly more massive than most of the observations, although where possible we include data from M104 \citep{Cohen2020,Karachentsev2020} and UGC 00180 \citep{Trujillo2016}, which are similar in mass to Hurricane and Maelstrom, Squall, and Blizzard, respectively.
+Note that the FOGGIE galaxies (with the exception of Tempest) are generally slightly more massive than most of the observations, although where possible we include data from M104 \citep{Cohen2020,Karachentsev2020} and UGC 00180 \citep{Trujillo2016}, which are similar in mass to Maelstrom, Squall, and Blizzard.

 In the top left panel of Figure \ref{fig:masscomp}, the stellar halo is defined as the stellar mass located beyond 5 times the scale radius of the disk ($R_\mathrm{d}$).
 We calculate $R_\mathrm{d}$ by fitting an exponential profile to the face-on g-band surface brightness profile of each galaxy, excluding the bulge.
 The equation for an exponential fit is given by